Snap is selling a dancing hot dog costume on Amazon

 Bixby 2.0 takes center stage at Samsung’s Developer Conference

-The dancing hot dog first emerged earlier this year when Snapchat rolled out an augmented reality dancing hot-dog filter.
+The dancing hot dog first emerged earlier this year when Snapchat rolled out an augmented reality dancing hot dog filter.
 Snapchat users began posting videos with the dancing hot dog getting run over by an incoming BART train and doing other random things.
 The dancing hot dog has since made its way into Bitmoji.

 -